In order to be successful in the stock market, it’s important to have a plan.

 It does take time, but these are the elements that will ultimately lead to your success as a trader.

 Even to this day, there are times when I forget to visualise because ‘I am in a bit of a rush or I don’t do my post-trade analysis just as well as I should, but at least I am aware of this which allows me to do better the next time.
 There is always room to improve my performance.

-So even having being involved with the markets for two decades, I, like you, are still learning and will likely never stop learning.
+So even having been involved with the markets for two decades, I, like you, am still learning and will likely never stop learning.

 This is what keeps me excited every day and I hope it does the same for you too.

 Your trading plan, like everything else in life, will evolve over time as you become a better investor and trader.

 Where most people go wrong (including myself) is trying too hard to perfect your plan thinking this will be the ultimate end document throughout my whole trading career.
 It will not be.

 I made that mistake and it held up my progress for months.